Polygonatum biflorum

 Both plants grow from underground rhizomes and form clonal colonies in the forest.
 The fruit is a berry.
 Both have been used medicinally for a variety of ailments.

 These plants are frequently planted in flower gardens because they are shade tolerant, spreading– but not invasive, and the foliage is beautiful.
-A popular cultivar is variegated (green with white stripes).
+A popular Japanese variety has variegated leaves (green with white stripes).
+That species is Polygonatum odoratum.